BUP Mobility Grant

 We welcome applications from young scholars at BUP participating universities according to the above stated criteria.

-The application has to contain an invitation letter from the hosting university as well as a short CV of the applicant.
+The application has to contain a short description of your project, an invitation letter from the hosting university as well as a CV, a maximum of two pages, of the applicant.
 The time period spent at the hosting university is a minimum of one month.

-The BUP Coordinating Secretariat will get back to the applicants with a decision in the beginning of June.
+The BUP Coordinating Secretariat will get back to the applicants with a decision at the beginning of June.

 BUP Mobility Grant reports